 The Glastonbury Tarot Major and Minor Arcana

-The pictures of the Major Arcana in the Glastonbury deck adhere to tradition in the way they are titled.
+The Major Arcana cards in the Glastonbury deck adhere to tradition in the way they are titled.
 However, they are a mixed bag of imagery from actual places in Glastonbury to scenes from the Arthurian legends and Christian notables.
 The cards are named for these personalities from antiquity and legend.
 For example:

 Lisa Tenzin-Dolma altered the titles of the Minor Arcana so that the Cups became Chalices and the Pentacles became Vesicae.
 While the Court cards are easy enough to interpret, and the Pages were changed to Maids, but the meanings were unaltered.
 The other card design varying in Pagan, Arthurian and Christian references and symbols.

 Glastonbury Tarot Companion Book